PGCE (PGCert) Secondary Education (Physics with Mathematics) with recommendation for QTS

 Overseas students can opt to pay in two instalments: 60% on enrolment, and 40% in January for students who commence their course in September (or the remaining 40% in March for selected courses that start in January).

 Fees quoted are per annum and are subject to an annual increase.

 Applicants are normally required to have a minimum of a second class honours degree in physics or a physics related subject, such as an appropriate engineering degree; two A-Levels in sciences and/or mathematics; a GCSE or equivalent at grade C or above in English and Mathematics and some experience of observing science classrooms in comprehensive or non-selective state schools.
 Applicants are also required to provide an assurance that on successful completion of the course, they will teach in England.

-Brunel University will accept applications for PGCert courses within Education prior to completion of the Teaching Agency Skills Tests.
+Brunel University will accept applications for PGCE courses within Education prior to completion of the Department for Education Skills Tests.

 If you are offered a place on one of our courses and have yet to meet the requirements of passing the Skills Tests, your offer will be conditional based on passing these tests by the end of August and before commencing the course.

 English Language Requirements

 - IELTS: 7 (min 6 in all areas)

 - BrunELT: 70% (min 60% in all areas)